 In fact, with all the research done linking video games to being positive for academics, some people are going as far as rearranging the traditional school set-up in favor of a game-based approach.
 At New York’s Quest to Learn middle school, often just called Quest, specialized games are brought into the classroom in order to teach students varying lessons while keeping them engaged.
-In addition to the digital learning style, Quest switched up the grading scale, swapping out the typical As, Bs, and Cs, with titles like expert, apprentice, and novice.
+In addition to the digital learning style, Quest switched up the grading scale.
+They swapped out the typical As, Bs, and Cs, with titles like expert, apprentice, and novice.
 With tests known as Boss Battles, kids are more focused and eager to learn.
 Students at the game-style school have actually outperformed their traditional-school peers in English and Math scores.

 Even at more standard schools across the country, teachers are implementing gaming in their lesson plans.
 Minecraft is a particular favorite among educators, who say that the game teaches young students reading skills, the importance of cooperation, how to problem solve, and stretches their critical thinking.

 Additionally, video games can be a great help to those who have a more difficult time in school.
 Therapists can use games to help students with ADHD, depression, or anxiety manage their symptoms and perform better in the classroom.

 With all the benefits we’ve seen, we still ought to mention the negatives that can come with gaming.
-As with any activity, if too much time is spent on it rather than studying, it can be detrimental to both school and social life.
-But if the right balance is struck between play and work, video games can have positive effects on academics and everyday life.
+As with any activity, don’t spend too much time on it rather than studying.
+Then, it can be detrimental to both your school and social life.
+Strike the right balance between play and work.
+Then, video games can have positive effects on academics and everyday life.

 So go out and save galaxies, slay dragons, and capture digital flags—you’re learning a lot more than you think.

 Bonus tip: Want to boost your focus while studying?
 Listen to video game soundtracks; they’re designed to keep you engaged.
-(I’m listened to the Skyrim soundtrack while writing and researching this piece—I highly recommend it!)
+(I’ve listened to the Skyrim soundtrack while writing and researching this piece—I highly recommend it!)